stackbit-projects/dyhc-blog-80e30/content/pages/posts/social_money.md

 **Do you have a following outside of BitClout?**

-A: I've 85k on YouTube but it's not a pictures channel.
+I've 85k on YouTube but it's not a pictures channel.

 **Q: How will you be working on expanding your reach here?
 What plans do you have for your content and profile?**